 Autumn Angel Gourd

-If you want a gourd craft with another look, that is un-spooky, then how about an angel gourd.
+Gourd craft ideas are varied.
+If you want a another look, that is un-spooky, then how about an angel gourd.

 She can be used for many occasions -- blessing your Thanksgiving table, or as a Christmas decoration.
 This project is made with a small white pumpkin-shaped gourd.